squid-cache/squid-cache.github.io/BzrInstructions.rst

    Needs clarification about which/what/where these are.

  * Write up recipes for how to do common tasks:
-   * commit something which has been developed back to trunk
    * cherry pick something back to an older release using CVS
    * cherry pick something back to an older release using bzr.
    * bring a new branch up to date with it's ancestor